amitabhadey/texteditor/README.md

 ```
 pip install textstat
 ```
-To run the text editor, locate the folder (repo) that you have cloned -> Run the terminal in that directory -> Execute the commmand"
+To run the text editor, locate the folder (repo) that you have cloned -> Run the terminal in that directory -> Execute the commmand:

 ```
 python TextEditor.py